Three vintage favorites: thin rolled filled cookies with a sweet date-or-raisin filling, easy date-walnut cookie squares,

 Preheat oven to 375°F. Grease a 13×9×2-inch pan.

 Bring raisins and water to a boil; remove from heat.
-Stir in oil (or melted fat) and cool until lukewarm.
+Stir in oil/shortening and cool until lukewarm.

 Beat sugar and egg.
-Sift flour with salt and spices; add to the egg mixture, using raisin liquid as needed, and beat well.
+Sift flour with salt and spices; add to egg mixture (using raisin liquid as needed) and beat well.

 Stir in raisins and nuts (if using).
-Spread batter in pan.
+Spread in pan.

-Bake about 20 minutes, until done.
-Cool, cut into bars, and dust with confectioners’ sugar.
+Bake about 20 minutes.
+Cool, cut into bars, and dust with confectioners’ sugar after fully cooled.

 What’s the difference between the filled cookies and the raisin bars?